gregmercer/jsframework-talks/README.md

 connecting to: test
 ```

-mongo shell commands - where quotes is a collection in the test db
+mongo shell commands - where quotes is a collection in the test database
 ```
 > show databases
 > use test